Bariatric Surgery Process Step By Step

-Schedule an Appointment with a Surgeon:
+Schedule a Virtual Appointment with a Surgeon:

 The next step after attending a seminar is scheduling your new patient consultation with our office.
 After scheduling, you will be mailed a patient packet outlining information we need to determine the best plan of action for you.
 You also find the patient packet on the Patient Information page.
-Please take time to meticulously fill in the patient questionnaire, obtain copy of your most recent History & Physical, labs, clinical notes from other treating physicians before your appointment.
+Please take time to meticulously fill in the patient questionnaire, obtain copy of your most recent History & Physical, labs, and clinical notes from other treating physicians before your appointment.

 You may schedule your psychological evaluation at any time before or after surgical consultation at the office.
 If you elect to see psychologist not affiliated with our program, please ask this professional to prepare their evaluation based on requirements for psychological evaluation for bariatric surgery.
 These requirements are included in the Patient Packet or can be found here.